 You may not know this about me, but I lack self-discipline.
 Whether it’s sticking to the bedtime that I’ve set for my kids, not eating all their Valentine’s chocolate, exercising, or many other topics, I lack follow through.

 I can set a very reasonable goal like not eating my kids’ Valentine’s chocolate, which is, in fact, a current goal of mine.
 (I just want to add that it’s March and I haven’t eaten it all, so I’m feeling very proud of that.)
 The steps to complete this goal are simple: Don’t eat the chocolate.
-Yet, it calls to me at around 3:00 when I’m writing on my computer.
+Yet, it calls to me at around 3:00 when I’m writing nearby.
 With this Ryan Gosling smoothness, it calls out Hey! from the cabinet in the kitchen.
 Sometimes I eat the chocolate; sometimes I don’t.
 Nevertheless, the chocolate still calls to me and I never know how I’m going to react until the call comes.

 So, I’ve come to the conclusion that Tapas = Adulting.
 In order to successfully practice Tapas, you have to lean into and embrace the things that you don’t want to do.
 As you do these things you don’t like, several things could happen.
 You could learn to enjoy the activity.
 Perhaps with practice it becomes easier.
 Maybe you still don’t enjoy it, but you enjoy the benefit that you receive by doing it.
 Whatever the outcome, it is important that you follow through.